wangby511/System-Design-Architecture-and-Infra/design-yelp-proximity.md

 ### Grids

+The basic idea is to divide the world into small grids.
+One grid could have multiple locations and each location belongs to one grid.

 GridID is a four bytes number.
 Based on a given location and radius, we can find all the neighboring grids and then query these grids to find nearby places.

 We have 20 million grids and 500 million places.
 Since LocationID is 8 bytes, we would need about 4GB memory (ignoring hash table overhead) to store the index in the memory: